CloudReactor/cloudreactor-procwrapper/README.md

 Instead, you may configure the Task to be *auto-created*.

 Auto-created Tasks are created the first time your Task runs.
-This means there is no need to inform the API server of the Task details (during deployment) before it runs.
+This means there is no need to inform the Task Management server of the Task details (during deployment) before it runs.
-Instead, each time the module runs, it informs the API server of the Task details at the same time as it requests the creation of a Task Execution.
+Instead, each time the module runs, it informs the Task Management server of the Task details at the same time as it requests the creation of a Task Execution.
 One disadvantage of auto-created Tasks is that they are not available in the CloudReactor dashboard until the first time they run.